Global Learning Community

 Global Classroom Experience

 Being part of the GLC automatically places you in a global classroom section of your first-year business courses: BUSN 101 and BUSN 102.
 In the global classroom, you will enjoy a smaller class size and engage in a virtual classroom experience.
-Professors Dana D'Angelo and Jodi Cataline lead LeBow’s global classroom experience which allows students to have an international and intercultural experience without ever leaving campus.
+Professors lead LeBow’s global classroom experience which allows students to have an international and intercultural experience without ever leaving campus.

-Course instructors allow students to utilize class time to Skype with their group members from Leeds.
+Course instructors allow students to utilize class time to connect with their group members from the other universities.
 Students are also given time to get to know their international peers, determine strengths and divide work accordingly.
 Each of the professors provide guidance throughout, offering suggestions and asking questions of group members as they generate ideas and plan their pitches.